notras/PowerVSConnectivity/README.md

 set protocols bgp group PowerFra neighbor 172.16.2.5 set routing-options autonomous-system 64880
 ```
-We need to add policy to advertize prefixes from on-premise to Power VS router
+We need to add policy to advertize prefixes from on-premise to Power VS router in on-premise we have two subnets

 ```shell
 set policy-options policy-statement adver-prefix term 1 from route-filter 10.6.22.0/24 exact